Unidata/nexus-IaC/ansible/roles/testing/README.md

 ##### Leave container running

-By default, `test.sh` will stop and remove the container after tests finish.
+By default, `test_in_docker.sh` will stop and remove the container after tests finish.
 To skip the removal step, run the script like so:
 ```
-cleanup=false ./test.sh
+cleanup=false ./test_in_docker.sh
 ```
 The container will also be left running if one of the tests fails.